 Now, how about the Unittests?

-Model is simple, just write your tests.
+The Model is simple, just write your tests.
 Test for the View?
 Perhaps.
-But beside your most important Model-Tests you also want to test your ViewModel.
+But besides your most important Model-Tests you also want to test your ViewModel.

 How can you test complicated behavior like the user interaction with a Grid?